+SERPENTINE INSTRUCTIONS

-1 SERPENTINE INSTRUCTIONS 2 PURPOSE: 3 This test is designed to determine driver's ability to steer a school bus in close limits.
-4 5 INSTRUCTIONS: 6 Bus must pass through the three (3) markers alternately to the, right of the first, to the left of the 7 second, etc. The markers shall be placed the length of the bus plus six feet (6') apart including the 8 distance between the third serpentine obstacle and the first offset alley obstacle.
-Bus must be operated 9 in continuous motion during the test except for the stop made before beginning the initial forward 10 motion.
-11 12 SCORING: 13 A driver will fail for moving in a jerking fashion, stopping during the problem, backing during the 14 problem, or bumping, scraping or knocking over a marker or if the driver does not follow instructions 15 or passes up the problem.
-16 17 OFFSET ALLEY INSTRUCTIONS 18 PURPOSE: 19 This test is designed to evaluate a driver's ability to handle his/her bus under actual or simulated driving 20 conditions.
-An offset alley is set up to determine the driver's ability to drive his/her bus through two (2) 21 offset lanes with a minimum of hesitation and without touching the barriers.
-22 23 INSTRUCTIONS: 24 Two (2) sets of parallel barriers, ten feet (10') long and ten feet (10') wide.
-The right hand barrier of the 25 first set is placed in a direct line with the left hand barrier of the second set (the offset barriers).
-The 26 distance between the two (2) sets of barriers (from the end of the first set to the beginning of the second 27 set) will be the length of the bus plus three feet (3').
-28 29 SCORING 30 Demerits will be given for moving in a jerking fashion, stopping during the problem, backing during 31 the problem, or bumping, scraping or knocking over a marker or if the driver does not follow 32 instructions or passes up the problem.
+This test is designed to determine the driver's ability to steer a school bus in close limits.

+The bus must pass through the three (3) markers alternately to the right of the first, to the left of the second, etc. The markers shall be placed the length of the bus plus six feet (6') apart, including the distance between the third serpentine obstacle and the first offset alley obstacle.
+The bus must be operated in continuous motion during the test except for the stop made before beginning the initial forward motion.

+A driver will fail for moving in a jerking fashion, stopping during the problem, backing during the problem, or bumping, scraping or knocking over a marker or if the driver does not follow instructions or passes up the problem.

+OFFSET ALLEY INSTRUCTIONS

+This test is designed to evaluate a driver's ability to handle his/her bus under actual or simulated driving conditions.
+An offset alley is set up to determine the driver's ability to drive his/her bus through two (2) offset lanes with a minimum of hesitation and without touching the barriers.

+Two (2) sets of parallel barriers, ten feet (10') long and ten feet (10') wide.
+The right-hand barrier of the first set is placed in a direct line with the left-hand barrier of the second set (the offset barriers).
+The distance between the two (2) sets of barriers (from the end of the first set to the beginning of the second set) will be the length of the bus plus three feet (3').

+SCORING: Demerits will be given for moving in a jerking fashion, stopping during the problem, backing during the problem, or bumping, scraping, or knocking over a marker, or if the driver does not follow instructions or passes up the problem.